 Why Baseboard Repair Matters in Chandler

-For homeowners in the 85224 and 85225 zip codes — particularly in the master-planned sections of Chandler where HOA standards are enforced closely — baseboard condition matters more than it might elsewhere.
-Inspectors and resale appraisers notice lifted corners, stress cracks at doorframe miters, and baseboards that have pulled away from tile transitions.
-It's not just cosmetic.
-Gaps and separations can trap dust, harbor insects, and allow moisture to migrate behind trim, which accelerates drywall and framing damage over time.
+For the 85224 and 85225 zip codes, especially in master-planned sections with strict HOA rules, baseboard condition counts.
+Inspectors and appraisers spot lifted corners, stress cracks at doorframe miters, baseboards pulling away from tile.
+It's not cosmetic.
+Gaps trap dust, harbor insects, and let moisture creep behind trim, rotting drywall and framing faster than you'd expect.

 Common Baseboard Problems in the Phoenix East Valley